aligfellow/plotprofile/docs/source/modules.rst

-plotProfile API
+plotprofile API
 ===============
-This documentation provides an overview of the `plotProfile` package.
+This documentation provides an overview of the `plotprofile` package.

 .. toctree::
    :maxdepth: 4

-   plotProfile
+   plotprofile